 How soon should a funeral be arranged and how is this organised?

-Arrangements through a funeral director will need to be organised.
-Discuss with them how soon you wish the service to take place, whom you wish to officiate at the service, the type of service you wish to have, the burial option you wish to have.
+A funeral director will assist you with all funeral arrangement.
+Discuss how soon you want the service to take place; who will officiate at the service; the type of service; and burial option.
 Your funeral director will make these arrangements on your behalf.

 What service does Council provide?

 A funeral director makes arrangements with Council cemetery staff to use a new grave site, or to re-use an existing site and issues a licence.
-Council keeps records of the site number, name of deceased, age of deceased etc. Council cemetery attendants dig the grave and arrange for facilities to be available at the funeral service such as grave lowering machine, shelter, lectern, chairs etc. Council approves headstones/monuments/plaques for consistency purposes.
+Council keeps records of the site number and personal details of the the deceased.
+Council cemetery attendants dig the grave and arrange for facilities to be available at the funeral service, such as a grave lowering machine, shelter, lectern and chairs.
+To ensure consistency and the overall amenity of the cemetery Council needs to approve all headstones, monuments and plaques.

 Do I need to phone Council to arrange anything?